 - Poor Sound Testing: Failing to check the volume levels can lead to music being either too quiet to hear or deafeningly loud.

 - Ignoring Personal Taste: Don't pick a "safe" hymn just because you think you should.
-If the deceased was a lifelong rock fan, a favorite rock ballad is a much more fitting tribute than a generic classical piece.
-If you are unsure how to balance personal taste with tradition, refer to our step-by-step planning guide.
+If the person was a lifelong rock fan, a favorite ballad is a more fitting tribute than a generic classical piece.
+If you are unsure how to balance personal taste with tradition, our guide to a typical funeral service order shows where different kinds of music naturally fit.

 Frequently Asked Questions